 Entrenched powers use their power to entrench themselves further. - Joseph Steglitz (paraphrase)

 I started reading about the history of election manipulation to predetermine results.
-I traced predetermined elections back to the US Constitution, when the Founders instituted 94% voter suppression and made 18% of the population slaves, 39% in Virginia.
+I traced predetermined elections back to the US Constitution, when the Founders instituted 94% voter suppression and made 18% of the population slaves.
+Slaves made up 39% of Virginia's population.
 In "" I learned about "", that the British freed all their slaves in 1772, 4 years before the Slavers' Revolt, precipitated by Somerset v.
 Stewart.
 At age 62 I discovered that 73% of the signers of the Declaration of Independence were slavers, that James Madison was a third generation slaver who owned about 120 slaves, that Washington inherited his first slaves when he was 11.
 The slavers who founded the United States were far more interested in their property rights of owning other people and keeping their labor costs low, to enrich themselves from slave labor, than the human rights of their slaves.
 The slavers, led by James Madison, embedded their value system into laws which are still with us today.
 It's expressed by the rights of oil and gas companies to drill fracking wells near our children's' schools.
 The property rights of large predatory corporations to extract gas near homes and schools still supersede the human rights of people to clean air, land and water.
 Their property rights and greed are more important than our health and safety, the health of the planet.
-They control government at all levels in nearly every state.
+Predatory Capitalists control government at all levels in nearly every state.
 The persistence of is expressed by the Electoral College which skewed elections from Al Gore to W. and from Hillary Clinton to Donald Trump, two of our last three Presidents.
 This introduced me to how the slaver value system of control of government through distorted election results, enabling disproportionate self enrichment, permeates current election law.

 In conversations with friends, these topics came up.
 Wouldn't it be nice to live in a well run, truly representative, real democracy, with competitive fair elections, debates about issues, lots of good candidate choices, fair taxation, judicious use of tax dollars, wise, responsible, accountable elected officials, where known issues like climate change and zoning issues are acknowledged and addressed, with transparent and accountable government?
 The consensus was that our election systems are broken.
 We would all like to live with fair elections and truly representative government.
 Is it an impossible dream in the United States, that we should live in a real democracy?
 I started learning how the rest of the developed world has designed government and election systems using Proportional Representation, that Pro Rep is in 94 countries.